ThomasKroes/GuacamoleWorkshop/prerequisites/tutorial.md

 * Created a [Guacamole MySQL Docker image](#Guacamole-MySQL-Docker-image) (used throughout the tutorials)

 ## Guacamole MySQL Docker image
 Throughout this workshop, we use a MySQL Docker Image to store information for Guacamole.
-The standard MySQL Docker Image does not have all the schemas in place that are needed for Guacamole (server).
+The standard MySQL Docker Image does not have all the schemas in place which are required by Guacamole (server).
 To this end, we create a derive from the MySQL Docker Image and provide the schema, thus creating a new `guacdb` (Guacamole Database) image.

 Follow the steps below to create the image:
 1. Open a terminal and navigate to {clone_dir}/prerequisites/guacdb/.